Secret badger baiting network exposed

 Badger baiting: Wales' secret hunting network exposed

-A secretive network of badger baiters has been exposed by an undercover BBC Wales investigation.
+A secret network of badger baiters has been exposed by an undercover BBC Wales investigation

 Secret filming shows two men pulling a cub from the ground and setting dogs on it before killing it with a spade.